The Prime of Miss Jean Brodie (novel): Structure

 Spark creates deep characterisations that are realistic in their human imperfections.
 Hal Hager, in his commentary on the novel, writes of Sandy and Miss Brodie: "The complexity of these two characters, especially Jean Brodie, mirrors the complexity of human life.
 Jean Brodie is genuinely intent on opening up her girls' lives, on heightening their awareness of themselves and their world, and on breaking free of restrictive, conventional ways of thinking, feeling, and being".
 Critic James Wood noted that by "reducing Miss Brodie to no more than a collection of maxims, Spark forces us to become Brodie's pupils.
 In the course of the novel we never leave the school to go home, alone, with Miss Brodie.
 We surmise that there is something unfulfilled and even desperate about her, but the novelist refuses us access to her interior.
 Brodie talks a great deal about her prime, but we don't witness it, and the nasty suspicion falls that perhaps to talk so much about one's prime is by definition no longer to be in it."

 Autobiographical basis of the story

 The character of Miss Jean Brodie was based in part on Christina Kay, a teacher of Spark's for two years at James Gillespie's School for Girls.
 Spark later wrote of her: "What filled our minds with wonder and made Christina Kay so memorable was the personal drama and poetry within which everything in her classroom happened."
 Miss Kay was the basis for the good parts of Brodie's character, but also some of the more bizarre; for example, Miss Kay did hang posters of Renaissance paintings on the wall, but also of Benito Mussolini and Italian fascists marching.

-Spark grew up in heavily Presbyterian Edinburgh, and Franco's supporters were almost unanimously Catholic.
-Christina Kay looked after her widowed mother, not the music teacher who was in love with her.
-She encouraged the young Muriel Spark to become a writer.
-Spark, like Sandy, converted to Catholicism.
+The novel is the best known of Spark's works.